 Personnel performing work affecting product quality shall be competent on the basis of appropriate education, training, skills and experience.

-So what does this look like in practice?
-In general, this section of the training requirements is referenced when it comes to job descriptions.
-When you are hiring an engineer, what are the requirements?
-Do they need to have an engineering degree (appropriate education), ISO 13485 training, and a certain number of years of experience?
+When a company is hiring an engineer, what are their requirements?
+Does the engineer need to have an engineering degree (appropriate education), ISO 13485 training, and a certain number of years of experience?

 Who Needs to be Trained?